sergeynordicresults/sergeynordicresults.github.io/index.md

  IN MY CITY: some people WERE pro-"russian liberation" (old people), they are not anymore

  https://www.youtube.com/watch?v=VUwXnBDOmeY - I think THIS is fake

+ ANYWAY - Ukraine and Russia should allow people to vote, fairly, every citizen (is this possible with putin at all?
+Better Navalny as president)

+ 1. Let's see if they will chose a country without blockchain technology, without Дiя.
+ 2. Even if they will choose Russia - I dont care, I'm a citizen of world first, then - Ukraine
 </pre></details></blockquote>

 > People in Donetsk are killed by Ukrainian military? maybe